kristinemlarson/gnssrefl/README.md

 <code>download_rinex</code> can be useful if you want to
 download RINEX v2.11 or 3 files (using the version flag) without using the reflection-specific codes.
+As with <code>rinex2snr</code>, the default archive is to check unavco, sopac, and sonel in that order.
+For other archives, you must specify their name.
+For a listing of supported archives, please see the documentation for [rinex2snr](docs/rinex2snr.md).

 Sample calls:

-- <CODE>download_rinex p041 2020 6 1</CODE> downloads the data from June 1, 2020
+- <CODE>download_rinex p041 2020 6 1</CODE> downloads the RINEX 2.11 data from June 1, 2020

 - <CODE>download_rinex p041 2020 150 0</CODE> downloads the data from day of year 150 in 2020